KitchenTableCoders/ai-atelier/pages/about.md

     <h4>Evan Casey</h4>
     <img width="200" src="{{ site.baseurl }}/assets/img/bios/evan_casey.jpg" />
     <p>
     Evan Casey is an engineer and researcher interested in generative systems and reinforcement learning.
 He currently works on autonomous skill learning for robotics at <a href="http://cogitai.com">Cogitai</a>.
 In the past he has worked on real-time ad bidding engines, recommendation systems, and large-scale data infrastructure.
 He is an alumnus of the <a href="http://recurse.com">Recurse Center</a> and <a href="http://hackny.org">HackNY</a> and is an avid skateboarder and surfer.
-He blogs at <a href="http://ev.ancasey.com/">ev.ancasey</a> and is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.
+Evan is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.
     </p>

     <h3>Advisors</h3>